Joint James Webb Space Telescope (JWST)-NASA Keck Proposals

 be infeasible, impossible to schedule, and/or dangerous to the telescopes or instruments.
 Any Keck observations that prove infeasible or impossible could jeopardize the overall

 science program and may cause revocation of the corresponding JWST time allocation.
-We, therefore, urge proposers to discuss technical concerns with appropriate staff at both observatories.
+We therefore urge proposers to discuss technical concerns with appropriate staff at both observatories.

 -